-Haute Couture (high dressmaking) is a high-end fashion created by leading fashion houses that is exclusive and custom-fitted for a specific individual.
+Haute Couture (high dressmaking) is a high-end fashion created by leading fashion houses exclusive and custom-fitted for a specific individual.
 Outfits are often made from expensive and unusual fabrics that are sewn together by hand.
-Originally, only pieces created in Paris fashion houses could be called Haute Couture.
-However, the term now applies to custom-fitted fashion created in any major fashion capitals such as New York, London, or Rome.
+Initially, only pieces created in Paris fashion houses could be called Haute Couture.
+However, the term now applies to custom-fitted fashion made in any major fashion capitals such as New York, London, or Rome.

 Rear Window (1954)

-Rear Window is a thriller directed by Alfred Hitchcock released in 1954.
-Arguably one of Hitchcock’s greatest thrillers, the film stars James Stewart and Grace Kelly as they try to solve a possible murder from their apartment window.
-While the focus of the film may not be fashion, Grace Kelly’s wardrobe has managed to make a lasting impact.
-In particular, her first outfit which she refers to as being ‘fresh from the Paris plane’ was designed by Edith Head and is the most famous look of the film.
+Rear Window is a thriller directed by Alfred Hitchcock, released in 1954.
+Arguably one of Hitchcock's greatest thrillers, the film stars James Stewart and Grace Kelly as they try to solve a possible murder from their apartment window.
+While the film's focus may not be fashion, Grace Kelly's wardrobe has managed to make a lasting impact.
+In particular, her first outfit, which she refers to as being 'fresh from the Paris plane,' was designed by Edith Head and is the most famous look of the film.

-The dress is a ‘Y’ silhouette with a fitted black bodice that has a deep V cut down the bust and rear.
-This silhouette was made popular in Christian Dior’s 1955 ‘Ligne Corolle’ collection (also known as The New Look).
+The dress is a 'Y' silhouette with a fitted black bodice with a deep V cut down the bust and rear.
+This silhouette was made famous in Christian Dior's 1955 'Ligne Corolle' collection (also known as The New Look).
 The outfit also features a shoulder wrap which was common with Haute Couture gowns that were either off the shoulder or strapless.
-The overall look emulates the style of the ’50s high-end fashion for women which was described as “ultra-feminized and chic”.
+The overall look emulates the style of the '50s high-end fashion for women, which was described as "ultra-feminized and chic."

 Funny Face (1957)

 Funny Face is a movie musical directed by Stanley Donen released in 1957.
-The film stars Audrey Hepburn as a bookstore clerk who becomes a model, getting swept away to Paris when she’s discovered by a fashion photographer played by Fred Astaire.
+Audrey Hepburn is a bookstore clerk who becomes a model, getting swept away to Paris when she's discovered by a fashion photographer played by Fred Astaire.
 The film features several scenes of Hepburn being photographed at famous landmarks in France while wearing French couture pieces.

 The Devil Wears Prada (2006)

 The Devil Wears Prada is a comedy/drama film directed by David Frankel released in 2006.
-The film stars Anne Hathaway as a newly hired assistant to the biggest fashion magazine editor in New York, played by Meryl Streep.
+The film stars Anne Hathaway as a newly hired assistant to the most significant fashion magazine editor in New York, played by Meryl Streep.
 The film takes a close look at the fashion industry in both New York and Paris.
-Since fashion plays a huge role in the film, costume designer Patricia Field worked with a variety of famous designers.
-Hathaway’s character in particular was dressed mostly in pieces by Chanel.
+Since fashion plays a huge role in the movie, costume designer Patricia Field worked with various famous designers.
+Hathaway's character, in particular, was dressed primarily on pieces by Chanel.
 Chanel is a French fashion house that has focused on high fashion since its creation in 1910.

-During the film’s production, the fashion house was eager to showcase their designs on a younger woman to gain more interest from a younger generation.
-Some of Chanel’s foundational style beliefs included simplicity, monochromatic outfits that were either black or white and accessories, especially large pearl necklaces.
+During the film's production, the fashion house was eager to showcase their designs on a younger woman to gain more interest from a younger generation.
+Chanel's foundational style beliefs included simplicity and monochromatic outfits that were either black or white and accessories, colossal pearl necklaces.
 Chanel also is credited as being the creator of the little black dress back in 1926.
-During the film, you can see the outfits Hathaway wears specifically follow these trends.
-This also demonstrated that the foundation style created by Coco Chanel is still popular nearly a century later.
+During the film, you can see the outfits Hathaway wears precisely follow these trends.
+It also demonstrated that the foundation style created by Coco Chanel is still popular nearly a century later.